 If you are setting up a company, you will need to open a business bank account under your business name.
 You will need to provide a copy of your company registration (we will provide this) to your bank manager when doing so.

 We suggest opening a normal debit account and also a Tax/GST savings account.
-This way you can allocate 20% of your earnings into you tax savings account and won’t be caught out when it’s tax time!
+This way you can allocate 20-30%% of your earnings into you tax savings account and won’t be caught out when it’s tax time!

 Separate business credit cards can also be setup – please discuss with your bank manager for your best options and be sure to ask about fees!

 Remember to put ALL business expenses through your business account so they can easily be recorded and not forgotten!
 And if, on the odd occasion, you pay business expenses personally, we need to include these in your financial statements.

-As part of this package, we will set you up with a Xero accounting subscription.
+We can set you up with a Xero accounting subscription.
 This will be linked directly to your bank account and records all income and expenses going through your bank.